Harry Potter Hogwarts Express Diaper Cake

 *Update: I didn’t measure the amount of fabric I used, since I was just using a scrap.
 I gifted this so I can’t go back and look how much I used but I cut a length of fabric at least double the width of the diaper roll and then folded it until it was the right width.
 Then I just rolled it up and taped it wherever it overlapped.

 STEP 4: Prepare the cardboard.
 A piece of cardboard sits between the wheels and the top of the train and helps stabilize the entire train.
 Cut a piece of cardboard 4.5″ by 19″.
-Fold one end of the cardboard in three times (accordion style) starting with (from the left edge) 1″, then 1 1/4″ and finally 3/4″.
+Accordion fold one end of the cardboard three times starting with (from the left edge) 1″, then 1 1/4″ and finally 3/4″.
 Cover the cardboard with fabric (or wrapping paper).
 I tied red ribbon around two of the folded sections of cardboard to help hold the fabric down.
+You could glue the fabric which would hold it down as well.

 When you lay the cardboard on top of the wheels you will notice a gap above the two smaller wheels.
 To fill this in, fold two diapers together to lay above the smaller wheels.
 Then when you lay the piece of cardboard over everything it should lay horizontal.

 STEP 6: Tie the cab to the train.
 Using the 5/8″ red ribbon, tie the box of disposable diaper pads onto the train.
 You can use any baby product that comes in a box about 5″ by 7.5″.
 Wrap the box in red fabric (or wrapping paper).
 I wrapped my ribbon around the train, keeping it along the edge of the cardboard.
-It should go underneath the vertical 1.5″ ribbons and go across the front of the train along the folded edge.
+(Shown best in the picture below).
+It will sit underneath the vertical 1.5″ ribbons and go across the front of the train along the folded edge.

 STEP 8: Add the wheels!
 I used black paper pinwheels for each of my wheels.
 To create a pinwheel, I cut strips of black paper (1.5″ wide for the large wheels and 1/2″ wide for the small wheels) and then scored it every 1/4″.
 I then folded it accordion style and glued the ends together to create a loop.
 I placed a dab of hot glue on a tiny square of paper and then pushed my accordion-folded loop down on top of it to create the pinwheel.
 Hold it in place while the glue dries.